blackwhitehere/acme-portal-sdk/docs/docs/user/airflow.md

 ## DAG Naming Convention

-The Airflow integration works best with DAGs that follow this naming convention:
+The Airflow integration works with DAGs that follow this naming convention:

 ```
 {project_name}--{branch}--{flow_name}--{environment}